Rachel's teams

 The driving bow is a half round bent piece of plastic that is bent at the top of the wooden uprights that come up vertically where the musher stands on the sled.
 This is what the musher hangs onto, it's the handle bar.

 The difference in sleds from when I raced dogs till today is many.
 The biggest difference is the materials used to construct sleds.
 The materials such as composites and aircraft aluminum provides strength but also makes the sled much lighter.
-Sleds are getting lighter and much more maneuverable
+Sleds are getting lighter and much more maneuverable.

 Hans Gatt is a local sled builder that has provided sleds for Ben, Rachel, Leanne and myself for many years.
 I have some sleds here that are all wood construction.
 The basket of the sled is for tired dogs or equipment it is all wood construction.
 It is made with wood strips tied together to provide a flexible surface.
 This style of sled was not that heavy and would move or stretch left or right when you apply pressure in one direction or the other at the driving handle.